fdeboo/fdeboo/README.md

 I am a fresh-faced Front End Developer 😊.
 I started my career in Design but recently retrained in Software Development after discovering how addictive it is to code!

-## I’m currently working on 💻
+## 💻 I’m currently working on...

 A static portfolio website for a makeup artist

-## I’m currently learning 🎓
+## 🎓 I’m currently learning...

-The MERN Stack!
+The MERN Stack.

 ![Udemy](https://img.shields.io/badge/Udemy-white?style=for-the-badge&labelColor=white&logo=Udemy&logoColor=purple)